YesCT/business-applications/README.md

 Note:
 - cathy: when people talk in public, knowledge transfer and retrieval is a public, accessible process
-  - when people share knowledge in a public chat, even those who are not directly in the conversation can benefit
+  - when people share knowledge in a public chat, even those who are not directly in the conversation benefit
   - include publicly avialable storage of bits of information (factoids or bot responses of bits of commonly used information, commonly needed links or long links)
   - safer, people can risk "answering" questions, cause if they are wrong, there are observers who can chime in with more information